Murder kit and bizarre kinks: Inside mind of Don’t F*** With Cats-inspired killer

 With the same New Order song “True Faith” playing in the background as Magnotta used, she put a scalpel blade and handle into the cat’s eyes, before removing its fur and skin and placing its body in a blender.

-In the livestream, the 26-year-old, who is transgender, could be heard taunting: “Here we go my little friend.
+In the livestream, the 26-year-old could be heard taunting: “Here we go my little friend.
 Oh boy, you smell like s***.
 I can’t wait to put you through the blender.”

 Just four months later, her grotesque desire to cause harm to others dramatically escalated.
 After a chance encounter with Blake while walking home from a night out in Oxford, Jorge Martin Carreno ended up dead in the River Cherwell.